sc6354/CSE-6242-Group-Project/README.md

 - To zoom in or out of a state, click the “+” or “-” icons above the color bar to the right.
 - Hover over ZIP codes to view attributes.
 Note: Only ZIP codes with homes in our prediction dataset will have predicted value attributes.
 - Red dots represent Trader Joe’s locations.
+- ZIP codes that we do not have data for will be color coded white.
 - Our recommended approach is to zoom into clusters of red dots (Trader Joe's locations) then hover over ZIP codes near the Trader Joe’s locations and ZIP codes further from Trader Joe’s locations to see how predicted attributes change by ZIP code.